Finciero/finciero-transaction/Readme.md

     t.build(); // Returns {description: 'Foo', 'date': '01/01/2001' ... }

-This method will throw an exception if an attribute has not been set.
+This method creates a new object if no exception has been triggered